his post was sponsored by Influence Central as part of an Influencer Activation and all opinions expressed in my post are my own.

 One way I am becoming more informed is to see what the FDA has to say.
 This information they offered on Loperamide was eye-opening.
 I was encouraged to read they are working with manufacturers to minimize the dangers of overuse of Loperamide.
 They are urging them to use blister packs or other single dose packaging as well as limit the number of doses in a package.

 What Can You Do?

-The first suggestion I would offer is for parents to always check their labels when purchasing diarrhea relief medications.
-Double check on the proper Loperamide dosage and when in doubt, ask your pharmacist.
-The more aware we are of the potential for abuse OTC products with loperamide, the more prepared we are to stop it.
+For myh family, I am going to always check labels when purchasing diarrhea relief medications.
+I will double check on the proper Loperamide dosage and when in doubt, ask my pharmacist.
+The more aware we are of the potential for abuse OTC products with loperamide, the more prepared we could be to stop it.